hamzaaitbrik/Laptop-Guardian/README.md

 Python can be installed from this website: https://www.python.org/downloads/.
 Python 3 is recommended; This software was built using Python 3.11.7<br>
 You can set your Telegram account by downloading Telegram into your phone or desktop, then following their straightforward process.
 # How to set it up?
+Clone this repository into your local machine using the command ```git clone https://github.com/hamzaaitbrik/Laptop-Guardian```